derjoker/drafts/deutsch/fanyi.md

 ## 2018.03.27

-Ich wurde von Google und einige andere abgelehnt und fühlte mich frustriert.
+Ich wurde bereits von Google und **anderen** Firmen abgelehnt und war langsam frustriert.

 I had already been turned down by Google and several other firms and was getting frustrated.